amygdala/gae-dataflow/job_template_launch/README.md

 python create_template.py
 ```

-Note the resulting template name that is output to the command line.
-By default it should be:
+Note the resulting template path and name that is output to the command line.
+By default the name should be:
 `<PROJECT> + '-twproc_tmpl'`, but you can change that in the script if you like.

 The template creation script accesses the pipeline definition in [`dfpipe/pipe.py`](dfpipe/pipe.py) to build the template.
 As part of the pipeline definition, it's specified that the pipeline takes a runtime argument, `timestamp`.
+(This value is used to filter out tweets N days older than the timestamp, so that the analysis is only run over recent activity).

 ```python
 class UserOptions(PipelineOptions):